1. Home

 [2] A Leader’s Guide to After-Action Reviews

-An excellent German seminar paper on the topic of After Action Review can be found at here.
+Here you can find an excellent German seminar paper on the topic of After Action Review.

 The findings from an AAR could be recorded in the form of checklists.